A History of The Musical

 Viennese audiences embraced the works of Offenbach with such enthusiasm that their native composers were soon compelled to write opera bouffes of their own.
 Franz Von Suppe took the lead with such home grown hits as Die Schone Galathee (The Beautiful Galatea - 1865), but Vienna's most memorable operettas of this period came courtesy of "The Waltz King," Johann Strauss II.
 Strauss was was the most popular musician of his time, creating waltzes and polkas which set the dance beat everywhere from Moscow to Boston.
 He admired Offenbachs operettas and made no secret of his desire to write one of his own.
 Initial efforts brought mixed results, primarily due to mediocre librettos.
 Then a Viennese librettist brought Strauss a script based on a play by Offenbachs librettists Meilhac and Halevy.
 Thanks to some creative rewriting, this piece captured the spirit of contemporary Vienna.

 Die Fledermaus ("The Bat" 1874) is the story of a man seeking harmless revenge for the night a friend got him drunk and left him by a Vienna roadside dressed in a bat costume.
 The perpetrator of that practical joke is tricked into flirting with his own wife at a masked ball, where mistaken identities abound.
 Despite the amusing plot and luscious Strauss melodies, Vienna was only modestly enthusiastic about Die Fledermaus.
 The piece won acclaim in Berlin, and was produced in all major theatre cities with varying degrees of success.
 But it was not until the early 20th Century that audiences recognized the piece as a cultural landmark.
-Strauss would write ten more operettas in years to come, but Die Fledermaus remains his most consistently popular theatrical work, and is a staple in operatic repertories worldwide.
+Strauss would write ten more operettas in years to come, but Die Fledermaus remains his most frequently performed theatrical work, and is a staple in operatic repertories worldwide.

-Carl Milloker (Der Bettlestudent/The Beggar Student - 1882), Karl Zeller (Der Vogelhandler/The Birdseller - 1891) and other Viennese composers continued to write operettas after Strauss, stressing lush melody and replacing social satire with silly buffoonery.
+Carl Milloker (Der Bettlestudent/The Beggar Student - 1882), Karl Zeller (Der Vogelhandler/The Birdseller - 1891) and other Viennese composers continued to write operettas after Strauss, stressing lush melody and replacing social satire with buffoonery.
 Popular in their day, these tuneful operettas barely merit footnotes now.
 It would not be until the early 20th Century that Vienna would give the world another mega-hit with Franz Lehar's Die Lustige Witwe (The Merry Widow - 1905).

 The British would eventually take up Offenbach's baton and bring comic operetta to new S, but for most of the 19th Century their primary musical entertainment was a form that contributed a great deal to the future sound and spirit of musical theater the music hall.